How Heat Pumps Work and How Much You Save on Heating

 Why does it use less than electric baseboard heat?

-Baseboard heat turns 1 kWh of electricity into 1 kWh of heat.
-A heat pump moves heat from the air, so 1 kWh of electricity delivers 3–4 kWh of heat.
+Baseboard heat converts 1 kWh of electricity into 1 kWh of heat — that’s its ceiling, by physics.
+A heat pump uses that same 1 kWh to move heat from the outside air, delivering 3–4 kWh into your home.
+You’re paying for transport, not manufacture.

 What is the heating curve / weather compensation?